Akash2456/habit-traker3/README.md

 This project is a habit tracker used to track the habits of of the User on daily and weekly basis.

-User can select the already existing habits to track or can add a custom habit by typing the the textbox area.
+To track habits, you can either select from the existing habits or add a custom habit by typing in the textbox area.

-User has a feature to mark the status of the habit as Done, Not Done or Not Started (by default Not started is selected).
+Each habit has a status that can be marked as "Done," "Not Done," or "Not Started" (by default, "Not Started" is selected).

-User can also delete a habit if not required anymore.
+If you no longer need to track a habit, you can delete it from your list.

-User can also move to the Weekly View page to track the status of habits for the past week.
+You can navigate to the Weekly View page to track the status of your habits for the past week.

-User can change the status of the current date or past 7 days by clicking on the icon displayed under the dates.
+To change the status of a habit for the current date or past 7 days, you can click on the icon displayed under the corresponding dates.

-Following color of icons display the Status of the habit:Red - Not DoneGree - DoneGrey - Not Started
+The icons representing the status of the habit are color-coded:

+Red indicates "Not Done"
+Green indicates "Done"
+Grey indicates "Not Started"
-When user changes the Status of any habit for the Current date it is also reflcted on the Daily View page
+When you change the status of any habit for the current date, it will also be reflected on the Daily View page.

+The Daily View page displays habits with a number assigned to each sentence to facilitate clear communication and understanding.